-GIACC has developed this on-line training module, “Identifying and Avoiding Corruption in the Infrastructure Sector”, in order to help users:
+GIACC has developed this comprehensive on-line training module, “Identifying and Avoiding Corruption in the Infrastructure Sector”, in order to help users:

 This module can be used by individuals, and also by professional institutions and organisations as part of their formal training for their members and employees.
 It is aimed primarily at middle and senior management, particularly those involved in procurement, tendering, sales and marketing, design, project management, claims management, commercial management, financial management, legal, compliance, and internal audit.